ForeverPhoenix21/DDiaz.github.io/README.md

 ## Usage:

-<p> This webpage is for my personal use only, but please explore the project and connect with me. </p>
+<p> This webpage is for my profesional and personal use.
+Explore my projects page and connect with me. </p>

 ## Roadmap:

-*This exercise will continually be built and improved on as I learn additional skills in Javascript.*
+*This exercise will continually be built and improved on as I learn additional skills in programing.*

 ***